anthonymiyoro/Bot-Builder-Site/readme.md

 ![Deploy](https://github.com/anthonymiyoro/Bot-Builder-Site/blob/master/images/deploy.png "")

-Ensure you have navigated to the folder containing your bot and type in the given commands to your terminal as shown in the image below:
+Ensure you have navigated to the folder containing your bot and type in the given commands to your terminal as indicated in the image below:

 ![Install](https://github.com/anthonymiyoro/Bot-Builder-Site/blob/master/images/install.png "")